dleemiller/CnakeCharmer/builder/README.md

 2. Click "Analyze Code" to submit the code for analysis.

-3. Monitor the analysis progress in real-time.
+3. Monitor the analysis progress in real-time:
+   - Job status updates via WebSocket
+   - Real-time progress indicators
+   - Automatic result loading

 4. Once completed, view the results in the Summary tab:
    - Yellow Lines: Python operations that could be optimized